History of the Magnetic Compass

 The Science Behind the Magnetic Compass

 At its core, the magnetic compass operates on a simple yet profound scientific principle: magnetism.
 The Earth itself behaves like a giant magnet, with magnetic poles located near the geographic poles.
 A magnetic compass consists of a small, lightweight magnetized needle that is free to rotate.
 When the compass is held level, the needle aligns itself with the Earth's magnetic field, pointing toward the magnetic north.
+You can learn more about this process in our detailed guide on how a magnetic compass works.

 Understanding how the magnetic compass works requires some knowledge of geomagnetism.
 The Earth's magnetic field is generated by the movement of molten iron within its outer core.
 This magnetic field fluctuates in intensity and direction due to various geological processes, which can affect compass readings.
 For navigators, this means that the compass must be used with an awareness of magnetic declination—the angle between magnetic north and true north—which varies depending on geographic location.
+If you are also curious about the physical instrument itself, see our explanation of how a compass is made.

 The Cultural Significance of the Compass